 - Who is your target audience?
 Should this event be open to the public or should it be open to the Scripps or 7C community only?

-- Reserve a venue no less than six weeks in advance of the planned event.
+- Request a venue (in-person or virtual) no less than 21 days in advance of the planned event.
 The earlier you reserve the better!

 Publicize Your Event

 After your event is confirmed, promote it to the campus and beyond by completing and submitting the Public Event Announcement Submission Form.

 - Your confirmed event will be published to the calendar upon completion and receipt of the announcement submission form.

 - Events Digest email: distributed to the campus weekly (Sunday)